Hemel Hempstead: National representation

-Governance
+Local government

 Hemel Hempstead has two tiers of local government, at district and county level: Dacorum Borough Council and Hertfordshire County Council.
-There is no parish or town council in Hemel Hempstead, which has been an unparished area since 1974.
+There is no parish or town council, which has been an unparished area since 1974.

 Historically, the parish of Hemel Hempstead was in the hundred of Dacorum.
-On 29 December 1539, Henry VIII granted the town a charter of incorporation under the title "the Bailiff and Inhabitants", making the town a bailiwick, which was given the right to hold a market, a fair and a court of piepowders.
+On 29 December 1539, Henry VIII granted the town a charter of incorporation under the title the Bailiff and Inhabitants, making the town a bailiwick, which was given the right to hold a market, a fair and a court of piepowders.

-In 1835 Hemel Hempstead became the centre of a poor law union, and a workhouse was built on Redbourn Road.
+In 1835, Hemel Hempstead became the centre of a poor law union and a workhouse was built on Redbourn Road.

 The town's status in having a bailiff and corporation was relatively unusual.
 It was sometimes described as a borough, but it was not counted as a borough for the purposes of the Municipal Corporations Act 1835, nor the Municipal Corporations Act 1883.
-As such, the old corporation did not become a municipal borough, and it did not assume the powers and responsibilities which were gradually given to municipal boroughs after 1835.
+As such, the old corporation did not become a municipal borough; it did not assume the powers and responsibilities, which were gradually given to municipal boroughs after 1835.
 Instead, local government functions passed to the board of guardians of the poor law union, which also became a rural sanitary district in 1872.
 The Local Government Act 1894 converted rural sanitary districts into rural districts and established elected parish councils.
 From December 1894, Hemel Hempstead therefore found itself governed by the Hemel Hempstead Rural District Council, Hemel Hempstead Parish Council, and the still-operating but largely powerless bailiff and corporation.
 One consequence of the town's anomalous status was that it had the last operating court of piepowders in England, with the final session held on 2 December 1897.

-The town petitioned Queen Victoria to allow it to become a municipal borough, and a borough charter was granted on 8 June 1898.
+The town petitioned Queen Victoria to allow it to become a municipal borough and a borough charter was granted on 8 June 1898.
 The old corporation and parish council were both dissolved, replaced by a new municipal borough council.
 The borough also became independent from the Hemel Hempstead Rural District.
 The first mayor of the borough was Sir Astley Paston Paston-Cooper of Gadebridge House.

 For most of its existence, Hemel Hempstead Borough Council was based at the Town Hall on High Street, which had been built in 1851 for the old corporation.
 A new Town Hall was built for the borough council in 1966 on Marlowes, between the old town and the new town centre.

 Hemel Hempstead Municipal Borough was abolished under the Local Government Act 1972, becoming part of the district of Dacorum (named after the ancient hundred which covered a similar area) on 1 April 1974.
-No successor parish was created for the town, and so it became an unparished area.
 Dacorum District Council used the 1966 Hemel Hempstead Town Hall on Marlowes as its headquarters, renaming it Dacorum Civic Centre.
-In recognition of Hemel Hempstead's former borough status, Dacorum district was awarded borough status on 10 October 1984.
+In recognition of the town's former borough status, Dacorum district was awarded borough status on 10 October 1984.